GradSafe: Detecting Jailbreak Prompts for LLMs via Safety-Critical Gradient Analysis: Conclusion

 \section{Conclusion}

 This work studies the novel task of detecting unsafe prompts to safeguard LLMs from misuse or malicious finetuning.
-In contrast to existing methods, which typically involve training or finetuning LLMs as classifiers with large datasets, we introduce \ours, an approach that examines the safety-critical parameters of LLMs to identify unsafe prompts.
-We demonstrate that \ours can outperform finetuned models without requiring any additional training on Llama-2.
+In contrast to existing methods, which typically involve training or finetuning LLMs as classifiers with large datasets, we introduce \ours, a novel approach that examines the safety-critical parameters of LLMs to identify unsafe prompts.
+We demonstrate that \ours can outperform finetuned models without requiring any additional training on the original LLM.